XoopsModules25x/wgteams/docs/readme.txt

 Read Me First
 =============

-Please make sure that you download the XOOPS Icon Set, and upload it to uploads/images directory Read the table in admin help for the accurate description of the functionality of this module

-Using the new class xoopsrequest.php
+wgTeams is a module for presentation of one or more teams in your CMS Xoops.

+You can defined various teams and people.
+After that you can link each person to one or more teams.
+The default information of a person (e.g. email address) will be used for all teams.
+You can define additional information fields, which will be used for a team/member combination, e.g. skills for this team, postion in the team, and so on.
+All used templates on user side are fully responsive.

 Version of xoops
 ----------------
-TDMCreate is a module that create other basic modules for CMS Xoops.

-Tested with xoops 2.5.7, you can not use it with earlier versions, unless because you do not fit some core files in the background and after some tests.
+Tested with xoops 2.5.7, you can not use it with earlier versions.

-Now that is ahead xoops versions, and goes to 2.6.0, you should download xoops 2.5.7 and use with this latest version.

-Therefore recommended not to use TDMCreate 1.91, with previous versions, to xoops 2.5.7